ds300/lazyrepo/README.md

 `lazyrepo` is a caching task runner for npm/pnpm/yarn monorepos.
 It aims to fit right into the slot that `turborepo` carved out: making your `package.json` `"scripts"` scale better without having to opt in to an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.

-It's scary fast, despite being implemented in _(yawn)_ TypeScript instead of _(swoon)_ Rust.
-It's scary fast also despite being distributed as `.ts` files, thanks to [`tsx`](https://github.com/esbuild-kit/tsx).
-This also makes it profoundly debuggable, [patch](https://github.com/ds300/patch-package)-able, and pull-request-able.
+It's scary fast, despite being implemented with _(yawn)_ TypeScript instead of _(swoon)_ Rust.
+Although it is actually written in `.js` files with JSDoc-based TypeScript annotations, which makes it profoundly debuggable, [patch](https://github.com/ds300/patch-package)-able, and _pull-request_-able.

 It has a human-friendly config format, and the default behaviors are `:chefs-kiss:`-tier.

-It gives you helpful concise feedback when things don't work quite right.
+Best of all, it gives you helpful concise feedback so you can quickly debug when things aren't working quite how you'd expect.

-**No more long sad afternoons**, guaranteed, or your money back.
+**No more long sad afternoons**.
+Guaranteed.
+Or your money back.

 ## Installation